 Our accommodation for the duration of our stay was room number 16.
 This is one of the rooms which faced onto the courtyard gardens and lacks nothing.
 Every single thing you could ask for has been included – even down to the shaving kit and toothbrush in the bathroom.
 If you get peckish, fear not, the supplied crisps, biscuits and peanuts will keep you topped up until dinner, and the supplied water along with tea and coffee making facilities ensure you won’t be thirsty either.

-There are 22 rooms in total and two self-catering cottages on site, all of which are furnished individually and to the same high standards.
+There are 22 rooms in total and two self-catering cottages, all of which are furnished individually and to the same exacting standards.